 Boasting one Michelin star, Lympstone Manor is located at a luxury manor house hotel near Exmouth.
 The grounds of the Georgian house occupy 28 acres, and you’ll enjoy sweeping views from the restaurant, skimming over the vineyard as you gaze towards the Exe estuary.

-Chef Michael Caines oversees the menus and sleek service, which include a four course lunch option and an eight course tasting feast that have definitely earned its place on our list of the best places to eat in South Devon.
+Chef Michael Caines oversees the menus and sleek service, which include a four-course lunch option and an eight-course tasting feast that has definitely earned its place on our list of the best places to eat in South Devon.
 The latter includes a fish version for those who prefer seafood.

 Local flavours are evident throughout, deliciously showcased in dishes such as salted Newlyn cod, Darts Farm beef, Brixham turbot and Beauvale blue cheese.
 For those with a sweet tooth, do save space for dessert.
 The delectable Mont Blanc is surely a heaven-sent creation featuring chocolate chantilly, chestnut mousse and tonka bean ice cream.